cmccandless/ExercismSolutions-csharp/protein-translation/README.md

 # Protein Translation

-Write a program that will translate RNA sequences into proteins.

-Lets write a program that will translate RNA sequences into proteins. [general ref](http://en.wikipedia.org/wiki/Translation_(biology)
+Translate RNA sequences into proteins.

 RNA can be broken into three nucleotide sequences called codons, and then translated to a polypeptide like so: